simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-container-orchestration-in-modern-devops-environments/index.en.md

 ---
-title: "The role of container orchestration in modern DevOps environments"
+title: "The role of container orchestration in modern DevOps..."
 date: 2023-04-14
 toc: true
 draft: false